sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 ## Get Started

+## Get Started

-The current release of the Intel® Edge Microvisor Toolkit Standalone Node supports the creation of a bootable USB drive on Linux based operating systems.
+The current release of the Edge Microvisor Toolkit Standalone Node supports the creation of a bootable USB drive on Linux based operating systems.
 This section provides step-by-step instructions to set up the environment required for USB-based provisioning for the standalone node.

-Source code for the Intel® Edge Microvisor Toolkit Standalone Node is available at [Open Edge Platform GitHub](https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node).
+Source code for the Edge Microvisor Toolkit Standalone Node is available at [Open Edge Platform GitHub](https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node).

 ### Step 1: Prerequisites